Nana-447/react--fully-from-scratch/readmes/INFO.md

 ### NEVER RUN SET STATE INSIDE RENDER.
 THAT WILL COST YOU A LOT OF ERRORS (EVERY TIME YOU CALL SET STATE, YOU RENDER.
 EVERY TIME YOU RENDER, YOU CALL SET STATE.
 ETERNAL LOOPING);

+# WHEN TO USE STATE CHANGE (STRUCTURING STATE)
+- On the higher level that will call the others;
+- Never change a state inside a component like a SearchBox for example, that uses a isolated CardList to filter information;